-GS-CCCPET, CFAD collaborate with Design Center Philippines to harness skills of Leyte artisans vision of Under the Congressman Vicente "China" Veloso of the Third District of Leyte, and the Levte Provincial Board Member Ana Veloso-Tuason, the project envisions to harness the creativity of local artisans toward global designs that will generate revenues and livelihood for the community.
+Under the vision of Congressman Vicente "Ching" Veloso of the Third District of Leyte, and the Leyte Provincial Board Member Ana Veloso-Tuason, the project envisions to harness the creativity of local artisans toward global designs that will generate revenues and livelihood for the community.
 "Uswag" is a Waray term that means '(move/come) forward.'